-Developed a comprehensive Python-based quantum circuit simulator from scratch, implementing fundamental quantum gates, state vector manipulation, and visualization tools.
-The simulator supports famous quantum algorithms including Grover's search and Shor's factorization, providing both educational value and practical testing capabilities for quantum algorithm development.
+I'm building a Python-based quantum circuit simulator from scratch — implementing fundamental quantum gates, state vector manipulation, and visualization tools.
+The goal is to support well-known quantum algorithms like Grover's search and Shor's factorization, making it useful both as a learning tool and as a testbed for quantum algorithm development.
+It's still a work in progress, but the core architecture is taking shape.

-Understanding quantum computing requires hands-on experience with quantum circuits, but access to real quantum hardware is limited and expensive.
-Existing simulators often abstract away crucial implementation details, making it difficult to truly understand quantum mechanics at the gate level.
-The goal was to build a simulator that:
+Understanding quantum computing really requires hands-on experience with circuits, but access to real quantum hardware is limited and expensive.
+Most existing simulators abstract away the implementation details I actually want to dig into.
+I wanted to build something that lets me explore quantum mechanics at the gate level.
+Specifically, I need it to:

 The simulator represents quantum states as complex-valued vectors in the computational basis.
-For an n-qubit system, the state vector contains 2^n complex amplitudes, stored as NumPy arrays for efficient linear algebra operations.
+For an n-qubit system, the state vector holds 2^n complex amplitudes, stored as NumPy arrays for efficient linear algebra operations.
+This part is working well.

-Implemented all fundamental quantum gates as unitary matrices:
+I'm implementing fundamental quantum gates as unitary matrices.
+Here's where things stand:

-Grover's Algorithm: Implemented the complete quantum search algorithm with Oracle construction for arbitrary search problems.
-Verified quadratic speedup with circuits searching databases up to 2^10 elements.
+Grover's Algorithm: Currently implementing the quantum search algorithm with Oracle construction for arbitrary search problems.
+I'm verifying the quadratic speedup against classical search, targeting databases up to 2^10 elements.

 Python 3.10+